felixsuarez0727/Conway/readme.md

 # Conway's Game of Life

 This is the a little Conway's Game of Life implemented on Python and QtPY.
+This project holds 2 executable files: conway_gui.py: For easy running mode. conway_gui_complex.py: For a more complex running mode where define further settings.

 ## Requirements ❗️